nickwph/JavPlexAgent.bundle/ReadMe.md

 ## Summary

-This is a Plex agent you know what it does, otherwise you won't have found this page.
+This is a Plex agent you know what it does, otherwise you wouldn't have found this page.

 A pure Python based project to do everything, without separated servers or other things.